lucaslouca/distributed-system-tmf-model-b/README.md

 |--------------|
 | <a href="images/ide-setup-screenshot-new-case-page.png" ><img alt="Login" src="images/ide-setup-screenshot-new-case-page.png" width="500"></a> |

-ou can navigate to *Cases -> Overview*.
+You can navigate to *Cases -> Overview*.
 This will fetch client information from IDAT as well as case data from VDAT.

 | Screenshot 3.10: Fetch Case |
 |--------------|